HomeLatest NewsEnterprise ITIndia Grid banks on IBM to deploy AI-powered asset management platform

 Commenting on the collaboration, Satish Talmale, COO, IndiGrid, said, “IndiGrid has adopted a long-term Reliability Centered Maintenance (RCM) approach to manage its assets with utmost safety, reliability and efficiency.
 This collaboration with IBM will enable IndiGrid to lead the sector transformation from the conventional-corrective practices to preventive and resilient-RCM approach.
 This approach is laid on the back of industry-leading process standardisation, predictive and risk-based maintenance practices and also upskilling of its workforce for digital asset management.”

-Adding to it, Kamal Singhani, Country Managing Partner – IBM Services, India/South Asia, added, “For India's companies, constant upkeep of critical infrastructure is paramount to ensure reliable, safe and uninterrupted services.
-The operational and financial impact of these assets are multifold.
+Adding to it, Kamal Singhani, Country Managing Partner – IBM Services, India/, added, “For India’s energy companies, constant upkeep of critical infrastructure is paramount to ensure reliable, safe and uninterrupted services.
+The operational and impact of these assets are multifold.
 By capitalising on new AI and cloud capabilities to bring Industry 4.0 live in action and gain from it, IndiGrid is paving the way for the industry.
-With IBM's Maximo Application Suite running on IBM Cloud, IndiGrid will be able to take the preventive, predictive and prescriptive actions required to reduce risk, lower costs and improve efficiencies – helping them to realise their vision to be the most admired yield vehicle in Asia.”
+With IBM’s Maximo Application Suite running on IBM Cloud, IndiGrid will be able to take the preventive, predictive and prescriptive actions required to reduce risk, lower costs and improve efficiencies – helping them to realise their vision to be the most admired yield vehicle in Asia.”

 Tech Observer Desk